bluecough/SecureX-HaveIBeenPwned/README.md

 Your Zappa configuration can support multiple production stages, like 'dev', 'staging', and 'production'.
-What do you want to call this environment (default 'dev'): pwned What do you want to call your bucket? (default ‘zappa-*******’): <--- accept the random name or enter your own.
+What do you want to call this environment (default 'dev'):
+What do you want to call your bucket? (default ‘zappa-*******’): <--- accept the random name or enter your own.
 It looks like this is a Flask application.
 What's the modular path to your app's function?